Back to all posts

 Keep reading the full case study with Anatta Design ➡️

 This benefit is very clear and simple.
-Would you rather work for an organization that had clear visibility over people’s workloads, and made reasonable project plans based on accurate capacity forecasts, or a company that takes a more slap-dash approach to planning?
+Would you rather work for an organization that has clear visibility over people’s workloads and makes reasonable project plans based on accurate capacity forecasts or a company that takes a more slapdash approach to planning?

-Resource planning helps employee retention because it allows organizations to determine the amount of work employees can handle at a given time.
+Resource planning supports employee retention because it allows organizations to determine the amount of work employees can handle at a given time.

 Further reading: The Ultimate Guide to Employee Retention Strategies ➡️